TablePlus/TablePlus/issue_template.md

+### Please anwser the questions below, it helps us to track the issue.

 1. Which driver are you using and version of it (Ex: PostgreSQL 10.0):

 2. Which TablePlus build number are you using (the number on the welcome screen, Ex: build 81):